The Complete Guide to Restaurant Profit Margins

 Use the tips we covered here to increase your sales volume, decreasing your expenses and grow your profit margins.
 In summary, our tips were:

 - Optimise your menu pricing so that each dish you serve is beneficial to your bottom line.

 - Update your menu layout to sell more of your most profitable dishes.

 - Improve your table turnover and serve more guests per service.

 - Adding more seating to increase revenue per service.

-- Improve your employee scheduling to both reduce labor expenses and maximize sales per service.
+- Improve your employee scheduling to both reduce labour expenses and maximise sales per service.

 - Reduce your food waste and environmental footprint to save on COGS and utility bills.

-While there’s no one-size-fits-all solution for increasing your profit margins, the above tactics are tried and true ways to do so.
+While there’s no one-size-fits-all solution for increasing your restaurant profitability, the above tactics are tried and true ways to do so.
 Try to apply them to your establishment and you’ll be in a great position to stay in the black year after year.